amoghpj/amoghpj.github.io/_posts/2021-05-29-mahmood-secularism.md

 ---
-title: "Saba Mahmood's Religion in a Secular Age"
+title: "Saba Mahmood's Religious difference in a Secular Age"
 layout: post
 description: Notes, ideas and quotations from the book
 tag: